spinnaker/spinnaker.github.io/community/contributing/submitting.md

   to review incremental changes to feedback when the commits are kept separate.
 * All pull requests should get reviewed by at least one other [member of the Spinnaker organization](https://github.com/orgs/spinnaker/people) before merging.
-While some members of the organization have access to merge without a review, this should only be done very rarely in an emergency.
+(While some members of the organization have access to merge without a review, this should *only* be done in an emergency or when merging a large series of dependency bumps across repositories.)
 * Squash your commits when merging to the branch.

 ## Commit message conventions